 Can you divide content (e.g., in the form of chapters)?

-Cone of Learning: The hierarchy of visual learning
+Cone of Learning: The Hierarchy of Visual Learning

-Simplified representation of the Cone of Learning: From mere text to sketches to images and videos.
+Simple representation of the Cone of Learning: From mere text to sketches to images and videos.
 Source: blink.it

 Written symbols (text)